Accounts at Perseverance Works are handled by Sue Kowszun our finance manager.

 Perseverance Works Freeholders Ltd

-Please note for prompt supplier payment Perseverance Works will accept electronic invoices, these should include your sort code and account number and should be sent to Sue Kowszun at the above email address.
+Please note for prompt supplier payment Perseverance Works will accept electronic invoices, these should include your sort code and account number and should be sent to Sue Kowszun our head of finance on the above email address.

 Our principles of data protection

 Our approach to data protection is built around four key principles which are at the heart of everything we do relating to corporate and personal data.